Words: Megan Rajner

 Photos: John Speweik

 If a brick cannot be harvested or repaired for reuse, the next option would be to replace it.
-Since the modern brick production process has changed drastically since 1800’s, it can be difficult to recreate the exact perfect match to coexist with existing bricks.
-Typically, the size and texture of an existing brick is matched before color.
+Since the modern brick production process has changed drastically since the 1800s, it can be difficult to recreate the exact perfect match to coexist with existing bricks.
+Typically, the size and texture of an existing brick are matched before color.
 This can be the most difficult stage of brick matching, especially since the color can change over time due to atmospheric conditions.
-The next part of the brick renovation process can optionally include staining, or color matching.
-Companies like Nawkaw provide staining processes and materials, who have a team of experts travelling nationwide to provide these types of services.
+The next part of the brick renovation process can optionally include staining or color matching.
+Companies like Nawkaw provide staining processes and materials and have a team of experts traveling nationwide to provide these types of services.

 The final part of the process is applying the ASTM test method to the brick.
-ASTM C67 addresses a number of structural tests including modulus of rupture, compressive strength, absorption, saturation coefficient, effect of freezing and thawing, efflorescence, initial rate or absorption, and determination of weight, size, warpage, length change, and void area.
-Tests for saturation, compressive strength and IRA are excellent for understanding what kind of brick you have, and can be run on existing bricks before making replacements.
+ASTM C67 addresses a number of structural tests including modulus of rupture, compressive strength, absorption, saturation coefficient, the effect of freezing and thawing, efflorescence, the initial rate of absorption, and determination of weight, size, warpage, length change, and void area.
+Tests for saturation, compressive strength, and IRA are excellent for understanding what kind of brick you have and can be run on existing bricks before making replacements.
 New replacement bricks can have tests run on them as well, to ensure sure they match the physical characteristics and qualities of the existing ones.

 Additionally, a partial stone replacement is a direct cousin to the stone Dutchman.
-Take a unit, say for instance that might be two-foot-long by a foot high by eight inches wide, and say half of the stone unit is deteriorated.
-In this case, literally half the deteriorated stone is removed from the wall, and then replaced with another piece of stone of the same dimension to make up the entire two-foot unit size again.
+Take a unit, say for instance that might be two-foot-long by a foot high by eight inches wide, and say half of the stone unit has deteriorated.
+In this case, literally, half the deteriorated stone is removed from the wall and then replaced with another piece of stone of the same dimension to make up the entire two-foot unit size again.
 This is compared to a full stone replacement, which is simply what it says.
-This is when a stone is replaced in its entire dimension, depth, height and width.
-It is replaced from head joint to head joint, bed joint to bed joint, and making sure that the faces finish the same way as the original that surrounds it.
+This is when a stone is replaced in its entire dimension, depth, height, and width.
+It is replaced from the head joint to the head joint, bed joint to bed joint, and making sure that the faces finish the same way as the original that surrounds it.